Resource roles

 DataSteward Grants permission to perform user/group management functions in Ranger and Atlas Admin, manage ID Broker mappings, and start user sync for the environment.
 DataSteward can manage access to the environment by assigning a user DataSteward or EnvironmentUser role.

-DataHubCreator Grants permission to create Data Hub clusters in the environment.
+DataHubCreator Grants permission to create Cloudera Data Hub clusters in the environment.

-DFAdmin Grants permission to enable, disable and administer the CDP environment for DataFlow.
-This includes granting and revoking the ability to access the DataFlow Kubernetes API server.
+DFAdmin Grants permission to enable, disable and administer the Cloudera environment for Cloudera DataFlow.
+This includes granting and revoking the ability to access the Cloudera DataFlow Kubernetes API server.
 When assigning this role, you should also assign the EnvironmentUser role.

 DFFlowAdmin Grants permission to create, terminate, administer and monitor running deployments for the environment.
 When assigning this role, you should also assign the EnvironmentUser role.